wesbos/beginner-javascript-notes/notes/Module 5꞉ Events.md

 We will really quickly comment out the `{capture:true}` and refresh the HTML pages so we can see the order at which it happens.

-Inside of `handleBuyButtonClick`, at the beginning of the function log "You clicked a button" and temporarily comment out `stopPropagtion()`.
+Inside of `handleBuyButtonClick`, at the beginning of the function log "You clicked a button" and temporarily comment out `stopPropagation()`.

 Now, if you click on the button, you will see that first it says "You clicked on a button" and then it says "YOU CLICKED THE WINDOW".